danieljentsch/helos/README.md

 not apply my usual standards here.
 It can get arbitrarily chaotic!
-I might also dump code here which I created for use in different projects which is not yet mature enough for its own library. ἕλος (hèlos) is Ancient Greek and means "swamp" -- you get the idea.
+I might also dump code here which I created for use in different projects which is not yet mature enough for its own library. ἕλος (hélos) is Ancient Greek and means "swamp" -- you get the idea.

 # Licensing